mediastormDev/Blender-3DGS-4DGS-Viewer-Node/README.md

 ⚠️ Important:
 If your 4DGS .ply file contains an attribute named t, rename it to ttt before import — Blender silently ignores attributes named t due to internal parsing rules.

 ---

-🧱 Relation to UGRS

-This viewer is part of the Universal Gaussian Rendering System (UGRS) pipeline, serving as a lightweight, point-based front-end tool for inspecting Gaussian data before final rendering in external engines.

-👉 Explore the Universal Gaussian Rendering System (UGRS):

-(Under construction – full system release coming soon)

----